The Early Worm Gets the Bird

-The Early Worm Gets the Bird is a 1940 Warner Bros.
-Merrie Melodies cartoon supervised by Tex Avery.
+The Early Worm Gets the Bird is a 1940 American animated comedy short film directed by Fred Avery.
 The short was released on January 6, 1940.
+It is part of the Merrie Melodies series.
+It was re-released as a "Blue Ribbon" reissue in 1943 and 1952, rendering the original film and credits lost.
+The film is in the public domain as United Artists, then owner of Associated Artists Productions, neglected to renew its copyright on time.
 The name is a play on the adage "The early bird gets the worm."